 1997 - 1998 Research Associate, Dept Primary Care, Leicester University

 I have delivered and led social science teaching to undergraduate medical students in three UK Universities for over 10 years.
 I led the social science component of the MBBS at Newcastle from 2003 - 2009, and I remain a regular contributor to this course.
-I also contribute to a third year sociology degree course examining current health concerns.

 I am actively involved in the design, delivery and assessment of Master level teaching and learning.